 - 2. On 11 January 2012, Cabinet endorsed the establishment of a Multi-Agency Safeguarding Hub (MASH) as part of the new operating model for Children's Social Care.
-On 12 September 2012, Policy Committee approved the funding of the annual recurring costs for the MASH, established a number of posts and noted the final arrangements for the MASH. - 3.
+On 12 September 2012, Policy Committee approved the funding of the annual recurring costs for the MASH, established a number of posts and noted the final arrangements for the MASH.
+The purpose of today's report is to keep this committee informed and to seek comments as the MASH develops. - 3.
 The aim of the MASH is to significantly improve the sharing of information between agencies, improve decision-making by taking a more holistic view and therefore help to protect the most vulnerable children and adults from harm, neglect and abuse.